 Sr. No. Particulars Details

 1. Name of the Member(s):

 2. Postal address

-2 Desistent d Falia Na / Claut ID Na

-3. Registered Folio No./ Client ID No. (Applicable to investors holding shares in
+3. Registered Folio No./ Client ID No. (Applicable to investors holding shares in dematerialized form)

-dematerialized form)

 4. No. of shares

-I / We hereby exercise my / our vote(s) in respect of the Resolutions to be passed for the business set out in the Notice of the Annual General Meeting of the Company to be held on Friday, $12^{th}$ August, 2016 by sending my / our assent or dissent to the said Resolution(s) by placing the tick ( $\checkmark$ ) mark at the appropriate box below:
+I / We hereby exercise my / our vote(s) in respect of the Resolutions to be passed for the business set out in the Notice of the Annual General Meeting of the Company to be held on Friday, 12^{th} August, 2016 by sending my / our assent or dissent to the said Resolution(s) by placing the tick (\checkmark) mark at the appropriate box below:

-Item No. Description of Resolution(s) No. of Equity shares (For) I / We assent to the resolution (Against) I / We dissent to the resolution ORDIN ARY BUSINESS 1 Receive, consider and adopt the audited financial statements (including audited consolidated financial statements) of the Company for the financial year ended 31 st March, 2016 and the Reports of the Directors and Auditors thereon.
+Item Description of Resolution(s) No. of (For) (Against) No. Equity I / We I / We shares assent dissent to the to the resolution resolution ORDIN ARY BUSINESS 1 Receive, consider and adopt the audited financial statements (including audited consolidated financial statements) of the Company for the financial year ended 31st March, 2016 and the Reports of the Directors and Auditors thereon.
 2 Confirm and approve the interim dividend paid on Equity Shares at the rate of 50% (₹ 5 per Equity Share of ₹ 10 each) as the final dividend, for the financial year 2015-16.
 3 Appoint a Director in place of Smt.
 Parul S. Mehta, who retires by rotation and being eligible, offers herself for re-appointment.
 4 Ratify appointment of M/s.
 B. K. Khare & Co., (Firm Registration No. 105102W) as Auditors of the Company to hold office from the conclusion of this Meeting until the conclusion of Thirty-Seventh Annual General Meeting and to fix their remuneration.
 SPECIAL BUSINESS 5 Ratification and confirmation for payment of remuneration to M/s.
 Y. R. Doshi & Company, Cost Accountants.
 6 Consent to borrow moneys upto ₹ 2,000 Crore (Rupees Two Thousand Crore only) over and above the aggregate of the paid-up capital and free reserves.
 7 Consent to mortgage / charge / hypothecate / encumber any of the Company's movable and / or immovable properties wherever situated both present and future or to lease or otherwise dispose of the whole or substantially the whole of the undertaking(s) of the Company for an amount upto ₹ 2,000 Crore (Rupees Two Thousand Crore only) over and above the aggregate of the paid-up capital and free reserves.

 Place:

 Date:

+Signature of Member

-Note : This Ballot Form is provided for the benefit of Members, who do not have access to e-voting facility.
+Note: This Ballot Form is provided for the benefit of Members, who do not have access to e-voting facility.